 Endometriosis can also be treated with medications that regulate the menstrual cycle, stopping a woman's period and mimicking menopause.
-These medications include danazol, buserelin, goserelin, leuprolide, nafarelin, and triptorelin.
+These medications include danazol, buserelin, goserelin, leuprolide, nafarelin, triptorelin, and elagolix.
 They cause the endometrial tissue to shrink, which can also help to relieve symptoms such as pain.

 Laparoscopy and minor surgery can be used to remove endometrial tissue from places where it should not occur, such as the pelvis.
 During laparoscopy, the doctor will use electricity or a laser to burn off endometrial tissue.
 Laparoscopy is a less invasive procedure than traditional surgery (e.g., hysterectomy), and can be done on an outpatient basis (without the person being admitted to hospital).
 Larger and more embedded growths may require traditional surgery.